-On the 15th ult. there appeared in the "Sunday Chronicle" an attack on Spiritualism by Sir Bryan Donkin, much akin in kind and quality to the kind of thing with which we associated Dr. Mercier and Mr. Edward Clodd.
+On the 15th ult. there appeared in the "Sunday Chronicle" an attack on Spiritualism by Sir Bryan Donkin, much alin in kind and quality to the kind of thing with which we associated Dr. Mercier and Mr. Edward Clodd.
 We regarded it as being at once a sign of the strength of our movement and a fresh evidence of the weakness of its opposition.
-Several replies have appeared in the Sunday newspaper, but we may quote from the letter of Mr. Walter Jones, J.P., of Stourbridge, which appeared on the 29th.
-After referring to the wild and reckless nature of Sir Bryan Donkin's assertions, to the absence of any proof of them, and to the fact that he himself writes not as a Spirit-ualist but simply as a seeker after truth and a lover of fair play, Mr. Jones says: What are the charges made by Sir Bryan Donkin?
-Briefly they are:---1.
-"That the doctrines of Spiritualism are based unon rooms."
-On the question of insanity a doctor of medicine should be able to speak with authority; nevertheless I put my opinion against his and ask for proof; in my capacity as a J.P.
-I have had to certify many cases of lunacy and cannot call to mind a single case due to Spiritualism or to visiting the séance room; and if Sir Bryan will prove to the satis-faction of the Editor of the "Sunday Chronicle" that the percentage of cases of lunacy due to Spiritualism is heavier than that due to religious mania in the Anglican Church, Roman Catholics, Nonconformists, or Salvation Army, I will pay £100 to any charity he may select Further, if he will subscribe £500 towards the expenses and will name one or two scientists, I will pay an equal amount and select one or two others to work in connection with the Society for Psychical Research to investigate this subject, and to expose and punish anyone who may be found guilty of fraud.
+Several replies have appeared in the Sunday newspaper, but we may quote from the letter of Mr. Walter Jones, J.P., of Stourbridge, which appeared on the 29th; After referring to the wild and reckless nature of Sir Bryan Donkin's assertions, to the absence of any proof of them, and to the fact that he himself writes not as a Spiritualist but simply as a seeker after truth and a lover of fair play, Mr. Jones says: What are the charges made by Sir Bryan Donkin's Briefly they are:-

+1. "That the doctrines of Spiritualism are based upon

 1. "That the doctrines of Spiritualism are based upon wholly unproved assertion."
-2. "That the New Revelation is the Spiritualism invented in America -witchcraft, an ignorant, and debasing super-stition."
+2. "That the New Revelation is the Spiritualism invented in America -witchcraft, an ignorant, and debasing super-

-In America - whence any manifestations are harmful to stition."
-3. "That these spirit manifestations are harmful to many who consult so-called mediums, and that medical prac-titioners have numerous cases of insanity requiring care in lunatic asylums, occasioned by frequent visits to séance rooms."
+3. "That these spirit manifestations are harmful to many who consult so-called mediums, and that medical practitioners have numerous cases of insanity requiring care in lunatic asylums, occasioned by frequent visits to séance rooms."